Tips for First Generation College Students

 If you’re struggling to adjust to college life, don’t wait to find these resources.
 Take action right away so you can get the help you need!

-2. Stay Proud of Your First-Gen Identity
+2. Stay Proud of Your First Generation Identity

 Some students might be embarrassed or ashamed of their background.
 It’s true that having parents who didn’t attend college could put you at a slight disadvantage.
 For instance, your family might not be able to give you academic advice or practical tips about college life.
 Still, this is not something that you should hide or shy away from.